ContentMine/workshop-resources/software-tutorials/quickscrape/quickscrape-tutorial.md

 ### Scraping

 There are two possible inputs for quickscrape, a single url, or list of urls.
 The single url may be passed as a parameter from the command line, the list of urls may be curated either manually by you, or may be taken from a basic getpapers query. quickscrape will then visit every URL in this list and grab everything sensible it can.
-This includes section tags, images, or tables, but depends heavily on the format that is provided by the publishers.
+This includes sections according to tags, images, or tables, but depends heavily on the format that is provided by the publishers.
 At the moment there exist definitions for following publishers/journals:

 * BMC
 * PLoS